See also: recent changes in the Signal Book

 An important note: The signals, boards and rules in the western and eastern operations areas of the Deutsche Bahn AG are different for various historical reasons.
 Where necessary I will refer to the former (West German) Deutsche Bundesbahn [German Federal Railways] as DB, to the former (East German) Deutsche Reichsbahn [German Imperial Railways] as DR.

 Both railway organisations do not exist anymore, but since 1994 have been united into the Deutsche Bahn AG (DBAG) [German Railways Inc.], but the differences in the signal systems still persist.

-As the DB and DR Rule Books (Signalbuch) have not been completely merged yet, there are the follwing things to keep in mind:
+By now the DB and DR Rule Books (Signalbuch DS 301 and DV 301) have been merged and are now called "Richtlinien 301" ("policies 301"), but still the following things need to be kept in mind:

-The pages linked to from this page follow a common layout: They have a four-column table, the left column shows the DB signal aspect ID, the second the DR signal aspect ID, the third an image of that signal, and the rightmost column contains a description.
+The pages linked to from this page follow a common layout: They have a four-column table, the left column shows the DB (West German) signal aspect ID, the second the DR (East German) signal aspect ID, the third an image of that signal, and the rightmost column contains a description.
 The only exception is the colour light signals page, where the aspects are listed on separate pages.

 Where audible signals are used, they are indicated by equal signs [===] or oh's [ooo] for long or short tones.

 Hand signals may be given by hand flag or lantern.
 I will give the lantern signal where appropriate, because it's easier to represent that as animated GIF.